So, you already know some ways to better your website’s SEO. But you may not know this:

 Essentially, your website’s crawl budget is the number of times a search engine crawls your website in a determinate amount of time.
 Meanwhile, Google may not crawl every page instantly.
 Depending on how optimized your crawl budget, a search engine may crawl few daily or thousands.

 Crawl Budget Affects Rank

-To understand how Google determines the crawl budget you must first understand two other terms: crawl rate and crawl demand.
+To understand how Google determines it, you must first understand two other terms: crawl rate and crawl demand.
 In short, a crawl rate defines the concurrent connections used to crawl a website and the time before retrieving another page.
 The crawl demand increases or decreases based on the crawl rate limit and popularity often affects the rate, as well as update frequency.
 The two of these make up the crawl budget.

-Google itself has defined the crawl budget factors:
+Google itself has defined some factors: